Support Us

 Environmental Arts Festival Scotland 2015…

-In 2013 The Stove Network joined with Wide-Open and Spring Fling to co-produce the first Environmental Art Festival Scotland (EAFS) in Dumfries and Galloway……now we are delighted to announce that we are part of bringing you the second outing of the festival – EAFS 2015’Off-Grid’ has been announced this week:
+In 2013, The Stove Network joined forces with Wide-Open and Spring Fling to co-produce the first Environmental Art Festival Scotland (EAFS) in Dumfries and Galloway.
+Now, we are delighted to announce that we are part of bringing you the second outing of the festival—EAFS 2015, Off-Grid, has been announced this week.

-The ruins of Morton Castle, and its fabulous surrounding countryside, will provide the spectacular backdrop for the 2015 Environmental Art Festival Scotland over the weekend of 29/30th August.
+The ruins of Morton Castle, along with its fabulous surrounding countryside, will provide the spectacular backdrop for the Environmental Art Festival Scotland 2015 over the weekend of 29th–30th August.

-The festival, in Dumfries and Galloway, will be an intriguing and playful opportunity for artists to help change ideas and influence thinking about how we need to adapt and change in an era of climate change.
+The festival, held in Dumfries and Galloway, will be an intriguing and playful opportunity for artists to help change ideas and influence thinking about how we need to adapt and evolve in an era of climate change.

-There will be a strong emphasis on youth with five interns playing a central role in organising and delivering the project, helping build a wider, younger audience to engage with environmental issues.
+There will be a strong emphasis on youth, with five interns playing a central role in organising and delivering the project, helping to build a wider, younger audience to engage with environmental issues.

-At the heart of the event will be a variety of specially commissioned artworks plus walks, fireside conversations, food art plus other activities to inspire the imagination.
+At the heart of the event will be a variety of specially commissioned artworks, as well as walks, fireside conversations, food art, and other activities to inspire the imagination.

 Ruaridh Thin-Smith, one of the interns, said: “The festival will be really enjoyable and fun while addressing some of the most pressing issues of our age.

-It aims to attract visitors from all over Scotland, and beyond, and will bring together people who work with the land, scientists, artists, environmentalists, cultural thinkers, poets and performers to participate in the festival.
+The festival aims to attract visitors from all over Scotland and beyond, bringing together people who work with the land, scientists, artists, environmentalists, cultural thinkers, poets, and performers to participate in the event.

-Jan Hogarth, a co-curator of EAFS, said: “The castle and its amazing landscape are a brilliant place for an environmental art event which is all about our changing relationship with the environment.
+Jan Hogarth, a co-curator of EAFS, said: “The castle and its amazing landscape are a brilliant place for an environmental art event that is all about our changing relationship with the environment.

 “We are expecting lots of interest from all over the region and the country as a whole in the event, and we are delighted to be working with our team of five interns.
 They are bringing a huge vitality and a fresh perspective to EAFS.